Optical fiber: Light scattering

-Similarly, the scattering of light in optical quality glass fiber is caused by molecular level irregularities (compositional fluctuations) in the glass structure.
+The scattering of light in optical quality glass fiber is caused by molecular level irregularities (compositional fluctuations) in the glass structure.
 Indeed, one emerging school of thought is that glass is simply the limiting case of a polycrystalline solid.
 Within this framework, domains exhibiting various degrees of short-range order become the building blocks of metals as well as glasses and ceramics.
 Distributed both between and within these domains are micro-structural defects that provide the most ideal locations for light scattering.
-This same phenomenon is seen as one of the limiting factors in the transparency of IR missile domes.